Introduction to the Everest Base Camp Excursion

-Expect ascents and descents of up to about 1,000 meters per day.
+Anticipate ascending and descending approximately 1,000 meters per day.
 Activities at Mt.
-Everest base camp are around 5200m above sea level.
-(Many of our customers will add an extra day outskirts tour of Lhasa or stay one more night in Gyantse to allow enough time for high altitude adjusting. )
+Everest base camp are situated at an elevation of around 5200m above sea level.
+Many clients add an extra day for a outskirts tour of Lhasa or stay an additional night in Gyantse to allow sufficient time for acclimatization to the high altitude.

 Everest Base Camp Itinerary